 WHAT IS MEANT BY A GENERAL SYSTEM?
-No definition of "general system" exists which can be strictly applied to each member country.
-By "general system" we mean one which - any occupational criterion being left aside - covers all employed persons, i.e. both industrial and non-industrial staff.
-A "general system" can accordingly be subdivided into "industrial" and "non-industrial" arrangements.
-These two subdivisions form part of the "general system" as defined above as long as the "industrial" and "non-industrial" social security categories are not differentiated according to occupation.
+No definition of 'general system' exists which can be strictly applied to each member country.
+By 'general system' we mean one which - any occupational criterion being left aside - covers all employed persons, i.e. both industrial and non-industrial staff.
+A 'general system' can accordingly be subdivided into 'industrial' and 'non-industrial' arrangements.
+These two subdivisions form part of the 'general system' as defined above as long as the 'industrial' and 'non-industrial' social security categories are not differentiated according to occupation.

-Inversely, all occupational categories which have adopted a system specific to their occupation (e.g. railway or mineworkers) belong to a "special system".
-This "special system" may in turn be subdivided into "industrial" and "non-industrial" categories, each being covered by a particular scheme within the "special system" (e.g. non-industrial staff in the Dutch mining industry).
+Inversely, all occupational categories which have adopted a system specific to their occupation (e.g. railway or mineworkers) belong to a 'special system'.
+This 'special system' may in turn be subdivided into 'industrial' and 'non-industrial' categories, each being covered by a particular scheme within the 'special systems' (e.g. non-industrial staff in the Dutch mining industry).

-The term "system" must be interpreted fairly flexibly.
-While some special arrangements may qualify as "systems" in respect of all their constituent elements (administrative organization, financial autonomy, legislation applicable to contributions and benefits), in some countries the special character of certain such systems does not extend to all elements.
+The term 'system' must be interpreted fairly flexibly.
+While some special arrangements may qualify as 'systems' in respect of all their constituent elements (administrative organization, financial automony, legislation applicable to contributions and benefits), in some countries the special character of certain such systems does not extend to all elements.

-It can however be considered that workers insured by occupational organizations are covered by the general system where a general law applying to all employed persons stipulates that the same benefits and financing system are to be applied by identical but separate procedures for each occupational category.
+It can however be considered that workers insured by occupational organizations are covvered by the general system where a general law applying to all employed persons stipulates that the same benefits and financing system are to be applied by identical but separate procedures for each occupational category.
 This is the case, for instance, in Germany in respect of insurance against industrial injuries and occupational diseases, and in the Netherlands in respect of sickness insurance (cash benefits).

-The fact that special systems exist is justified mainly by the particular nature of the working conditions of certain categories of employees, but in many cases also because they were set up prior to the introduction of the system applicable to all employees.
+The fact that special systems exit is justified mainly by the particular nature of the working conditions of certain categories of employees, but in many cases also because they were set up prior to the introduction of the system applicable to all employees.